infiniflow/infinity/docs/references/pysdk_api_reference.md

    infinity_obj = infinity.connect(infinity.NetworkAddress("<SERVER_IP_ADDRESS>", 23817))
    ```

-- If Infinity is deployed as a Python library:
+- If Infinity is deployed as a Python module:
    ```python
    infinity_obj = infinity.connect("/path/to/save/to")
    ```